Fajar Oktiyanto

 Hello everyone!!

 Besides trying to be a good economist, I also like to spend time doing sports, especially badminton.
 Badminton is a common sport in my home country, Indonesia.
 All school-age children must be familiar with the game of badminton.
-Although badminton has its own specific field, school-age children can play anywhere, as long as there is enough space to hit the shuttlecock.
-Badminton rackets have a wide selection of brands and a wide price range, so everyone can play badminton.
+Although badminton has a specific field, school-age children can play anywhere if there is enough space to hit the shuttlecock.
+Badminton rackets have a wide selection of brands and a wide price range so that everyone can play badminton.

 I started playing badminton regularly since I took my undergraduate program, where I play badminton every week.
-Now in Australia I can also easily find a community of badminton lovers, and we play every week.
-What I love about badminton, especially playing doubles, is the combination of speed and teamwork, as well as precision and accuracy.
+Now, I can also easily find a community of badminton lovers in Australia, and we play every week.
+What I love about badminton, especially playing doubles, is the combination of speed, teamwork, precision, and accuracy.
 Badminton is one of the fastest-paced racquet sports, and players need to think fast to make the best decisions when it comes to attacking or defending.

 I have several idol badminton players that I continue to follow until now.
-Some of them have retired or are about to retire, and some are very young with tremendous potential.
-The badminton doubles pair that made me fall in love with this sport for the first time were Tony Gunawan/Candra Wijaya, they won the gold medal at the 2000 Sydney Olympics.
+Some have or are about to retire, and some are very young with tremendous potential.
+The badminton doubles pair that made me fall in love with this sport for the first time were Tony Gunawan/Candra Wijaya, who won the gold medal at the 2000 Sydney Olympics.
 Currently, they are both retired.
-I also admire Mohammad Ahsan/Hendra Setiawan, also a doubles pair from Indonesia, who managed to get a gold medal at the 2008 Beijing Olympics.
-Currently, as of this writing, they are still active at the age of 34 and 37, and even ranked 2nd in the world badminton men's doubles number!!
+I also admire Mohammad Ahsan/Hendra Setiawan, a doubles pair from Indonesia who got a gold medal at the 2008 Beijing Olympics.
+As of this writing, they are still active at 34 and 37, and even ranked 2nd in the world badminton men's doubles number!!

-I also have great respect for the men's singles player, Lee Chong Wei, who has a style of play on the court that everyone enjoys so much.
-This Malaysian badminton player has now retired, but I'm sure everyone will always remember his name.
-Another player I admire is Yuta Watanabe from Japan, who despite his young age has a very mature way of playing.
-He can play men's doubles and mixed doubles at the same time, which shows that he can adapt well to different partners.
+I also greatly respect the men's singles player, Lee Chong Wei, who has a style of play on the court that everyone enjoys so much.
+This Malaysian badminton player has retired, but everyone will never forget his name.
+Another player I admire is Yuta Watanabe from Japan, who, despite his young age, has a very mature way of playing.
+He can play men's and mixed doubles simultaneously, which shows that he can adapt well to different partners.
 He will have a very bright future.
-There are several other badminton players that I admire, which I cannot mention one by one, who come from countries with good badminton traditions, such as China and Denmark.
+I admire several other badminton players, whom I cannot mention individually, from countries with good badminton traditions, such as China and Denmark.

 I play badminton to keep my body fit and healthy.
-Not having significant achievements on a national scale in this sport, but I would love to play badminton with anyone.
-Below is a list of sports that are familiar for me to play
+I do not have significant achievements on a national scale in this sport, but I would love to play badminton with anyone.
+Below is a list of sports that are familiar to me to play

-I also like watching movies, especially those with good special effects, action or sci-fi genres.
+I also like watching movies, especially those with sound special effects, action, or sci-fi genres.

 -----------------